reggi/writing/2015-02-28-browserify-polymer.md

 }
 ```

-Then `nom run vulcanizeify` would do the following:
+Then `npm run vulcanizeify` would do the following:

 * concatenate all javascripts exporting `vulcanized.html` and `vulcanize.js`
 * browserify `vulcanize.js`